no·o·trop·ic. That may be a new word to some of you. Sooo what is it? Quite simply, nootropics are supplements for brain health.

 Nootropics are a complex little corner of the vitamins & supplement industry.
 While drugs like Advil will pretty universally help to ease headaches for most people, vitamins won’t necessarily have the same degree of efficacy in everyone.

 Let’s take a quick sec to think about how these nootropics blends are made.
 Researchers sift through all the available studies and anecdotal reports in an effort to find which naturally occurring substances seem to be the best at improving cognitive function.
-Then they’ll take note of the dosages required for each, decide which ones make most sense to include in the formula, find the most common denominators, and…
+Then they’ll take note of the dosages required for each, decide which ones make the most sense to include in the formula, find the most common denominators, and…

 BOOM! 💥 They’ve got a blend that they hope will work for most people – according to the data.